Oetgin/Manga_Enhance/README.md

 ## What sites are supported ?
-Currently, only https://manga-tx.com is supported.
+Currently, https://manga-tx.com and https://www.webtoons.com are supported.
 Other changes may include other sites.

 ## What are the fonctiunalities ?